-Art, Social Space and Public Discourse in Iran is the first sequence of programming from an unprecedented three-year initiative on Iranian art that investigates the multiple contexts that shift and define changing ideas of Iranian public space.
-This ongoing critical framework of conversations, newly issued art projects, and exploration of various cultural productions and intellectual traditions looks at recent transformations of Iranian civic life.
-This overall project, envisioned and directed by artist Ala Ebtekar, asks what may constitute the architecture, images, and people that shape multiple notions of a “public” Iran.
+Art, Social Space and Public Discourse is a Stanford global initiative on art that investigates the multiple contexts that shift and define changing ideas of public space.
+This ongoing critical framework of conversations, newly commissioned art projects, and exploration of various cultural productions and intellectual traditions looks at recent transformations of civic life.
+This overall project, envisioned and directed by artist Ala Ebtekar, asks what may constitute the architecture, images, and people that shape multiple notions of a “public”.

 Ala Ebtekar, Principal

 Artist, Researcher and Lecturer in the Department of Art & Art History, Stanford University

 M.A. in Global Cultures in the Department of History and Oriental Studies at the University of Bologna, Italy

 This initiative is supported by various Stanford departments and programs notably the Department of Art & Art History, Institute for Diversity in the Arts, Stanford Global Studies, Hamid & Christina Moghadam Program in Iranian Studies, Center for Comparative Studies in Race and Ethnicity, Stanford Arts Office of the Associate Dean, Associate Dean of Humanities & Sciences, Bita Daryabari Endowment for Persian Letters, and the Asian Art Museum of San Francisco.